 After a successful meeting among the organizers and other contributors held at the University of Glasgow in January 2013, the group plans to present its current work at the 2013 IGLP Conference.
 The organizers hope for the project to culminate in an edited volume, to be published at the end of 2013 or early 2014.

-Before and After Method: Histories and Sociologies of International Law – Organized by John Haskell (USA), Alejandro Lorite Escorihuela (Finland), Umut Özsu (Canada), and Akbar Rasulov (Scotland)
+Before and After Method: Histories and Sociologies of International Law

 Description: The organizers are planning a two-year project on the methodologies of international legal scholarship.
 The basic idea around which they intend to organize this project can be summarized most succinctly as an attempt to “sociologize” the enterprise of international legal historiography.
-The recent turn to history in international legal scholarship has generated a significant degree of theoretical reflection, with issues of Eurocentrism and centre-periphery relations receiving increasingly sophisticated consideration.
+The recent turn to history in international legal scholarship has generated a significant degree of theoretical reflection, with issues of Eurocentrism and center-periphery relations receiving increasingly sophisticated consideration.
 Nevertheless, only a limited number of works in recent international legal studies have sought to engage directly and critically with methodologies developed by intellectual historians, economic historians, historical sociologists, and critical social theorists.
 The organizers aim to rectify this state of affairs.
 Broaching international legal history as a field of competing projects driven by rival visions of world order and state sovereignty, this enterprise will contribute to the increasingly self-reflexive literature on the sociology of international legal thought and practice.
 While each participant will be invited to prepare a paper that analyzes a particular jurist, school, doctrine, or tradition in its socio-historical context, one of the ultimate purposes of the project will be to advance a broader argument about the methodologies of international legal scholarship.